pytest-dev/pytest/doc/en/how-to/writing_hook_functions.rst

 .. code-block:: python

     def pytest_addhooks(pluginmanager):
-        """ This example assumes the hooks are grouped in the 'sample_hook' module. """ from my_app.tests import sample_hook
+        """This example assumes the hooks are grouped in the 'sample_hook' module.""" from my_app.tests import sample_hook

         pluginmanager.add_hookspecs(sample_hook)